-Serbia: Gen-I electricity trader holds 3% of Serbian electricity market5.
-March 2015. / News Serbia Energy
+Serbia: Gen-I electricity trader holds 3% of Serbian electricity market, News Serbia Energy

 Slovenian Gen-I, beside the UK Swiss EFT is the most active electricity trader in South East Europe.
 Serbia liberalized fully its power market but the current state owned power utility company EPS prices are below the market expectations.
 GEN-I advantage in the regional market lies in cheaper electricity coming from NPP Krsko claim many local experts.